armanmishra1000/AirVik-Improved/docs/features/password-reset/PROBLEMS-LOG.md

 **Root Cause:** Not using exact request body structure from contracts **Solution:** Use exact JSON structure specified in contracts **Prevention:** Test with exact data from API-CONTRACT.md examples

+### Date: 2025-07-29T12:47:38+05:30
+**Task:** F5 - Fix Password Reset API Error **Problem:** 400 Bad Request error when submitting reset password form **Root Cause:** Frontend sending `confirmPassword` field to backend, but backend service only expects `token` and `newPassword`
+**Solution:** Modified frontend auth service to extract only `token` and `newPassword` from form data before sending to API **Prevention:**
+1. Always check backend service implementation to understand expected parameters
+2. Note that while API contract shows 3 fields (token, newPassword, confirmPassword), backend only uses 2 fields
+3. Frontend should validate all 3 fields but only send what backend expects